Safe-DS/DSL/docs/api/safeds/ml/classical/regression/ArimaRegressor.md

          *
          * @param timeSeries The test dataset of the time series.
          *
-         * @result timeSeries A timeseries containing the predicted target vector and a time dummy as time column.
+         * @result prediction A timeseries containing the predicted target vector and a time dummy as time column.
          */
         @Pure
         fun predict(
             @PythonName("time_series") timeSeries: TimeSeriesDataset
-        ) -> timeSeries: TimeSeriesDataset
+        ) -> prediction: Table

         /**
          * Plot the predictions of the trained model to the given target of the time series.
 So you can see the predictions and the actual values in one plot.